 Coconut Oil: Coconut is the best source of medium chain fatty acids (MCFAs), which is a special type of fatty acid with antibacterial and antimicrobial properties.
 It’s also very high in lauric acid, which is also naturally occurring in breastmilk.
 Coconut oil can penetrate the hair in ways that other oils can not with amazing results provided it’s used correctly.
 When used on the right type of hair, it improves scalp health, fights infections and fungus and supports hair growth.
 People with fine to medium shiny hair see the best results, but those with coarse and dry hair may not have the best results.

 Our recommendation for coconut oil:

-Almond Oil: Almond oil contains a variety of healthy ingredients for hair, including Omega-3 fatty acids, phospholipids, vitamin E and magnesium.
+Almond Oil: Sweet almond oil contains a variety of healthy ingredients for hair, including Omega-3 fatty acids, phospholipids, vitamin E and magnesium.
 Using a few drops of pure almond oil in your hair routine nourishes and strengthens your hair, and is optimal for treating hair loss and damaged hair.
 Be sure to use pure almond oil, and avoid brands that contain fillers.

 Our recommendation for almond oil:

 Essential Oils: Essential oils do more than just make your homemade shampoo smell amazing.
 They also have great benefits for hair including promoting growth, inhibiting dandruff, reducing hair loss, soothing the scalp, improving sebum production, and more.
 Some of the most beneficial essential oils include Lavender, Peppermint, Clary Sage, Tea Tree, Cedarwood, Ylang Ylang, Chamomile, Rosemary, Lemon, and Juniper.
 A little research will help you find the best oils for your hair needs.